oneup03/VRto3D/README.md

 ## Notes

-- You will need a multi-monitor setup.
+- You will need a multi-monitor setup in extended mode.
 A virtual monitor will work, but will prove tricky.
 [This IDD one works](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/)
 - Sunshine/Moonlight is compatible
 - SteamVR may still complain about Direct Display mode, but this can be safely ignored
 - Overlays generally won't work on this virtual HMD